Skip to content Skip to footer

 Yuchuan Miao, Ph.D.

-Background and Vision One of nature’s most elegant wonders is embryo development, where numerous cells adopt various fates and organize themselves into a constellation of patterns and shapes generating the intricate…
+Unravelling human development with stem cells During development, numerous cells adopt various fates and organize into a constellation of patterns and shapes generating the intricate body plan.
+Elucidating the underlying design…

 Read More